-"But that’s not fair," some people say.
-"A person who does good is locked out because she rejected the gospel, and a criminal is welcomed because he did?
-Where is the logic in that?"
+“But that’s not fair,” some people say.
+“People who do good are locked out because they rejected the gospel, and criminals are welcomed because they accepted it on their deathbed?
+Where is the logic in that?”
 The logic is that everybody has done a mixture of good and evil.
 The question is not whether one has done more good than sin, but whether the sin has been taken care of.

-A person who insists on doing things her own way, even if she usually does good, cannot be trusted.
-A person who rejects the grace of God is stuck in pride.
-A person who believes herself to be good enough for God on her own righteousness, is a fool who woefully underestimates the goodness of God.
+People who insist on doing things their own way, even if they usually do good, cannot be trusted, because “their own way” will eventually fail.
+People who reject the grace of God are stuck in pride.
+Some people think they are good enough for God on their own righteousness, but they woefully underestimate the goodness of God.